sph-mn/sph-sp/other/documentation/c-manual.md

 * discrete values as integers
 * the c data type is configurable and for example uint32_t or uint64_t
 * used for counts of samples and other integer values
-* at 96000 samples per second, 32 bit types can count samples for 44739 seconds or about 12 hours.
-64 bit types can count samples for 192153584101141 seconds
+* at 96000 samples per second, an unsigned 32 bit type can count samples for 44739 seconds or about 12 hours. an unsigned 64 bit type can count samples for 192153584101141 seconds. the former might be sufficient and save memory
 * can store only positive values
 * subtracting to lower than zero usually subtracts from the largest possible value, addition beyond the maximum value restarts from zero
 * prefix: sp_time